Frequently Asked Questions

 How many guests can stay at Rugged Point Lodge?

-- Rugged Point Lodge can comfortably accommodate 12 anglers maximum.
+- Rugged Point Lodge can comfortably accommodate up to 15 anglers maximum.
 We have 6 guests rooms all with private washrooms and showers.
-Each room sleeps 2 guests, two twin beds or a king bed for couples.
-(If needed one of our rooms has a bunk bed and is able to sleep 3 guests).
+The upstairs three rooms each sleep 2 guests, two twin beds or a king bed for couples.
+The downstairs three rooms can each sleep up to 3 guests, one twin bed and one bunk bed.